Farzin-Firoozi/react-modern-drawer/README.md

 | children       | React.ReactNode     | no       | null      | Any ReactNode                     | This is the same as props.children                                                          |
 | className      | string              | no       | undefined | -                                 | normal regular classNames and stuff                                                         |

+## Support

+If you like this package please consider giving it a star.

 ## Contribution

 clone the project and run `yarn install` then run `yarn start` to run the main project.

 then `cd example` and run `yarn start` to start the development example in order to test the component.

-any PRs are welcome !!!
+any PRs are welcome!

 ## License